w3f/Grants-Program/applications/Crystal.md

 Technology: C# / C++

-1. Authorization by unique account key
+1. Authorization by a unique account key
 2. Getting a list of NFTs owned by the user
 3. Linking game objects (3D model, location, skill, etc.) to NFTs
 4. Changing parametersof NFTs automatically or semi-automatically